Hatch Pattern Information

 This procedure will walk through the process of adding a hatch pattern to your system, all the way through the final step of adding the pattern to the AutoCAD BHATCH dialog.

-Preparing the Pattern: The first step is to obtain or create a hatch pattern that you would like to add.
-For terms of discussion we will use the GRAVEL.PAT found floating on the web.
-I have no knowledge of the author.
-Note that this pattern does not have sufficient precision to properly display in large coordinate mapping, but should work well in most other applications.
-It has been reproduced here.
+The first step is to obtain or create a hatch pattern that you would like to add.
+For terms of discussion we will use the GRAVEL.PAT found floating on the web (author unknown).

 *GRAVEL, gravel pattern